-The postoperative pain assessment in our study on 1month patients in group A who had undergone a hemorrhoidectomy was pain-free in n = 26, 16(61.5%), mild in 10(38.4%), and no single case.
-There was moderate, severe, and extremely severe pain.
-At the same time, in Group B, who underwent hemorrhoidectomy with LIS, 25(96.1%) were painfree, 01 mild (3.8%), and in no single case moderate experienced severe and extremely severe pain.
+The postoperative pain assessment in our study on 1-month patients in group A who had undergone a hemorrhoidectomy was pain-free in n = 26, 16 (61.5%), mild in 10 (38.4%), and no single case There was moderate, severe, and extremely severe pain, while in Group B, who underwent hemorrhoidectomy with LIS, 25 (96.1%) were pain-free, 01 mild (3.8%), and in no single case moderate experienced severe and extremely severe pain.
 Group B patients had early pain relief after a one-month follow-up period.
 The calculated p-value was 0.002, which is statistically significant.
-A study by Otho S et al.1 reported pain perception on day 30 after surgery in the hemorrhoidectomy group: no pain in 7(12%), mild pain in 42(72.4%), moderate pain in 09(15.5%), severe pain in 0(0%) and hemorrhoidectomy with LIS group no pain in 21(36.2%), slight pain in 35(60.3%) moderate pain in 2(3.44%) severe pain in 0(0%)), the calculated p-value was 0.002.
+A study by Otho S et al. 1 reported pain perception on day 30 after surgery in the hemorrhoidectomy group: no pain in 7 (12%), mild pain in 42 (72.4%), moderate pain in 09 (15.5%), severe pain in 0 (0%) and hemorrhoidectomy with LIS group no pain in 21 (36.2%), slight pain in 35 (60.3%) moderate pain in 2 (3.44%) severe pain in 0 (0%)), the calculated p-value was 0.002.
 Regarding the postoperative complications, no postoperative wound infection was observed in our study.
-Postoperative bleeding was observed in 03 cases in the 1st group,

-01 in the 2^{nd} group, urinary retention 05 in 1^{st} group and 03 in 2^{nd} group and fecal incontinence 01 in 1^{st} group and 03 in 2^{nd} group, p-value calculated at 0.526 significance.
+The postoperative bleeding was observed 03 cases in 1st group and 01 in 2nd group, urinary retention 05 in 1st group and 03 in 2nd group and fecal incontinence 01 in 1st group and 03 in 2nd group, p-value calculated 0.526 is significant.

-A study by Das DK 201316 reported complications after the operation, like retention of urine in 8 patients from group A and 1 from group B. From group B, as late complications, fecal incontinence was noted after three weeks in a single case only, and loss of flatus control was observed in 2 cases for the transient duration of 7-10 days.
-The literature with few references opposes the LIS as it has a 30% risk of fecal incontinence17.
+A study by Das DK 201316 reported complications after the operation, like retention of urine in 8 patients from group-A and 1 from group B. From group B; as late complications, fecal incontinence was noted after 3-weeks in a single case only and loss of flatus control was observed in 2 cases for the transient duration of 7-10 days.
+The literature with very few references is opposing the LIS as it has a 30% risk of fecal incontinence17.
 It has been observed that post-Hemorrhoidectomy pain is usually due to anal spasm18.
-Several studies are in favor of LIS with Hemorrhoidectomy as patients postoperatively became pain-free and there is less need for analgesics aswel^{19.} According to sub-Saharan experience (Indian study), (LIS) is a routinely prescribed procedure along with Hemorrhoidectomy due to chances of concurrent chronic anal fissure20 because LIS, when combined with hemorrhoidectomy, results in early postoperative pain relief, early recovery, and a short hospital stay 21 .
+Several studies are in favor of LIS with Hemorrhoidectomy as patients postoperatively became pain-free and there is less need for analgesics aswel19.
+According to sub-Saharan experience (Indian study), (LIS) is a routinely prescribed procedure along with Hemorrhoidectomy due to chances of concurrent chronic anal fissure20.
+Because LIS, when combined with hemorrhoidectomy, results in early postoperative pain relief, early recovery, and a short hospital stay21.